rdrpenguin04/rmms/README.md

     * Long-term goal, not a priority to focus on getting a stable/maintainable core

 ## License note
-The license is currently subject to relaxing; as I (Ray) am the sole developer, I have the right to relax the license, and with permission from the LMMS project, I would prefer to relax the license to BSDPlusPatent or similar.
+The license is currently subject to relaxing.
+With permission from the LMMS project, one of the developers (at least) would prefer to relax the license to BSDPlusPatent or similar.
+The entire RMMS development team must be in consensus to relax the license.